-- Event Label is a variable (those curly brackets indicate a variable).
+- Event Label is a variable (those curly braces indicate a variable).
 With a variable, the data that will flow into Universal Analytics is not static as Category and Action are in this example.
 This means that Google Tag Manager will send the specific page that the user was on when they clicked to go to the Yext scan along with the rest of the event information.
-So if you click the link above, I’ll see this specific URL of the page you’re reading now in my Universal Analytics reports under the Event Label.
+So if you click the link above, I’ll see that specific URL of the page you’re reading now in my Universal Analytics reports under the Event Label.
 Cool, huh?

 - Event Value is blank.
 It’s optional, so hold your judgement.

 How Events Work in GA4

 The naming convention is much more “flexible” in GA4.
 I’m using quotes because this flexibility can either make things better (if you know what you’re doing and have a great plan) or much more complicated.
 With these events, you need to have an Event Name and then can identify 0 – 4 additional parameters.

 - Additional Parameter 1: (you can choose whatever parameter you want and name the parameter however you want)

 - Additional Parameter 2: (you can choose another parameter of whatever you want and name it as you choose)